mesosphere/kubernetes-base-addons/README.md

     make test

 Pull Requests against this repo is tested by [Teamcity](https://teamcity.mesosphere.io/viewType.html?buildTypeId=kubeaddons_KubernetesBaseAddons) and [Dispatch](https://konvoy-staging.production.d2iq.cloud/dispatch/tekton/#/pipelineruns).

+**NOTE**: E2E tests for the UI are _only_ run in Dispatch.

 [Dispatchfile](Dispatchfile) defines the config and exercises the test in the Makefile.